 - Gina McCarthy, former head of the Environmental Protection Agency under President Obama, to be Biden’s domestic National Climate Advisor.

-- Jennifer Granholm, former Governor of Michigan, nominated to be Secretary of Energy.
+- Jennifer Granholm, former Governor of Michigan, confirmed as Secretary of Energy.

 - Deb Haaland, Congresswoman from New Mexico, nominated to be Secretary of the Interior.